apostolovskisimon/calendar-app/README.md

 I added some installations for iOS but I couldn't do all fixes there and might have missed some stuff due to time constraints and no access to preview.

-App only works online, while I do know how to make it offline using NetInfo and listening to state, its not a requirement and I'm bound by time.
+App data is stored in Async Storage as a fallback if the app isn't online, while I do know how to make it offline using NetInfo and listening to state, its not a requirement and I'm bound by time.

 **Date received of task: Fri, Oct 18, 5:10 PM**